 The answer to “What is common law marriage? begins with looking at the history of this practice.
-The term “common law marriage” dates over 100 years, where these marriages were recognized under English law in England without a formal ceremony.
+The term “common law marriage” dates over 100 years, when these marriages were recognized under English law in England without a formal ceremony.

 An 1877 U.S Supreme Court decision made common law marriages legal in the United States but gave states the option to forbid such marriages.
 Common law marriages began out of convenience because it was not always easy to find someone to perform a marriage ceremony.

 Today, this form of marriage is less common, given that there is no longer as much of a stigma against living with someone or having children together out of wedlock, and there are far more people available to perform marriages.